 - Perform more front squats.
 In the front squat, the barbell is placed across the front side of your shoulders – close to your neck – instead of your upper back.
 The grip is the same as that of the clean exercise with your fingertips under the bar or just outside of your shoulders.
 The front squat switches the center of gravity forward, working your quads more than your glutes and allowing a more upright posture.

 - If you have difficulty executing the front squat, try Frankenstein squats.
 During the Frankenstein squat, the bar rests on the shoulders, not held up by your hands.
 Your arms are outstretched straight ahead and slightly elevated to keep the bar from rolling forward.
 This hand-free front squat allows you to work on keeping your torso vertical and implement the proper movement dynamic without having to be concerned about hand placement or wrist mobility.

-The following are some ways to do leg presses for bigger quads:
+The following are some ways to do leg press workout for massive quads: